dmalto/staticdemo/README.md

-# Gulp build and html, scss source files for Website Demo.
+# Gulp build and html, scss source files for static demo.